pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 # Local Installation

-This guide walks you through the steps to install Pachyderm on macOS®, Linux®, or Windows®.
+This guide walks you through the steps to install Pachyderm on macOS®, Linux®, or Microsoft® Windows®.
 Local installation helps you to learn some of the Pachyderm basics and is not designed to be a production environment.